-In celebration of International Day of the Girl Child, the International Women’s Health Coalition (IWHC) welcomes the introduction of the Keeping Girls in School Act, a crucial piece of legislation to help millions of girls worldwide overcome entrenched inequality and stay in school.
-The legislation was introduced in the US Congress, by representatives Lois Frankel (D-FL), Susan Brooks (R-IN), Nita Lowey (D-NY), Dan Donovan (R-NY), Ryan Fitzpatrick (R-PA), and Ami Bera (D-CA).
+The International Women’s Health Coalition (IWHC) welcomes the bicameral introduction of the Keeping Girls in School Act, a crucial piece of legislation to help millions of girls worldwide overcome entrenched inequality and stay in school.
+The bipartisan legislation was introduced in the US Congress by representatives Lois Frankel (D-FL), Susan Brooks (R-IN), Nita Lowey (D-NY), and Brian Fitzpatrick (R-PA), and senators Jeanne Shaheen (D-NH) and Lisa Murkowski (R-AK).

 More than 130 million girls are out of school around the world due to gender inequalities, child, early, and forced marriage, and early pregnancy.
 The Keeping Girls in School Act seeks to rectify this grave injustice by creating a fund to address these critical barriers and ensure that girls can complete their education and reach their full potential.